Need to find a rental in Toronto? I can help.

 We found the perfect place!
 Now what?
 We’ll review the details of your application – offer price, move-in date, etc., and then I’ll prepare your offer along with all the supporting documents.
 It can take up to two business days before we hear back from a landlord.
 Once your offer has been accepted, you’ll need to provide a bank draft or certified cheque for first and last month's rent within 24 hours of acceptance.
 Make sure you’ve got the funds in an accessible account.

 Tip: Decisiveness is key.
 In this market, it’s not possible to spend a day or two considering an apartment.
 Great units can easily get 2 or 3 offers within a day.

 Once your offer has been accepted you will usually require the following prior to move-in:

 10 Post Dated Cheques

 Tenants Insurance — Usually costs $15–$25 per month

 Hydro Confirmation — Most units will require you to set up your own hydro account (cost will vary but expect to budget $35–$50 per month for a one bedroom)

 Key Deposit — This can range from $100–$300 and is refunded when the keys are returned on move-out

 The tenants insurance and hydro confirmation are usually sent to the landlord about a week prior to move-in

 You’ll need to reserve an elevator which should be done as quickly as possible after application acceptance.
-Hire movers if you need them.
+Hire movers if you need them – I can help with that.
 We will provide the landlord with the post-dated cheques and they will provide us with the keys.
-I will conduct a brief inspection of the unit with you so that we can make sure there aren’t any issues and if there are, to have the landlord made aware of them.
+We'll do a brief inspection of the unit with you so we can make sure there aren’t any issues.